-The 2021 Annual Groundwater Monitoring and Corrective Action Report was completed in January 2022.
-Statistical analysis was completed in January 2022 on analytical data from the August 2021 semi-annual detection monitoring sampling event.
-The statistical analysis indicated no SSIs for appendix III constituents.
-Semi-annual detection monitoring events were completed in February and August 2022.
-Statistical analysis was completed within 90 days of receipt of verified laboratory data for the February 2022 sampling event.
-A SSI was identified for boron at MW-6 for the February 2022 sampling event.
-AECI completed and certified a successful ASD determining that a source other than the CCR unit caused the SSI.
-Statistical analysis of the results from the August 2022 semi-annual detection monitoring sampling event are due to be completed in January 2023 and will be reported in the next annual report.
+The 2023 Annual Groundwater Monitoring and Corrective Action Report was completed in January 2024.
+Statistical analysis was completed in January 2024 on analytical data from the August 2023 semiannual detection monitoring sampling event.
+The statistical analysis indicated no SSIs for

+Appendix III constituents.
+Semiannual detection monitoring events were completed in February and August 2024.
+Statistical analysis was completed within 90 days of receipt of verified laboratory data for the February 2024 sampling event.
+A SSI was identified for boron at MW-6 for the February 2024 sampling event.
+AECI completed and certified an ASD which identified a source other than the CCR unit caused the SSI.
+Statistical analysis of the results from the August 2024 semiannual detection monitoring sampling event are due to be completed in January 2025 and will be reported in the next annual report.